TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Introduction/Index.rst

 Storages
 """"""""

-The central concept of FAL are Storages.
+The central concept of FAL are storages.
 A storage can be seen as a "mounted directory" either local or from remote systems.
 Not only additional mounts are handled as storages, but also the main ``fileadmin`` directory.
 The ``fileadmin`` storage will be created automatically when you upgrade an installation to TYPO3 6.0, but from then on it behaves just like any other storage.

 To create a new storage, just create a new "Storage" record using the List module (Web->List) on the root page (uid=0).
 You can now create any number of other Storages alongside the ``fileadmin`` directory or even remove the initial ``fileadmin`` storage altogether or change its location easily by editing its Storage record.
 (Beware that this could break relations to the files from the content records though, unless you move the files along on the filesystem as well.)